oTree-org/otree-core/docs/deploy.rst

 	Starting development server at http://127.0.0.1:8000/

-Visit the pTree experimenter console in your browser by appending ``admin`` to the above URL.
+Visit the ptree experimenter console in your browser by appending ``admin`` to the above URL.
 You can read more about the experimenter console at ref:`admin`.

 Deploying on a remote web server